rjs97/ListPlay/README.md

 Features to be implemented:
-1. Allow individual DJ login
+1. Allow individual DJ login (with DJ profile pages)
-1. Allow reordering and deletion of uploaded tracks
 1. Add options to upload individual albums or songs
 1. Implement features for other streaming services (Apple Music, Soundcloud, Youtube)